Lab Director

 Affiliated Graduate Students

-Frank Gonzalez, Assistant Professor at University of Arizona
+Frank Gonzalez, Assistant Professor, University of Arizona

-John Peterson, Assistant Professor at Palo Alto College
+John Peterson, Assistant Professor, Palo Alto College

-Stephen Schneider, UX Researcher II at Microsoft
+Stephen Schneider, UX Researcher II, Microsoft

-Allison Skinner-Dorkenoo, Assistant Professor at University of Georgia
+Allison Skinner-Dorkenoo, Assistant Professor, University of Georgia

-Noelle Troutman, Postdoc at Arizona State University
+Noelle Troutman, Postdoc, Arizona State University

 Undergraduate Research Assistants